-Teenage Hair Loss Tips for Coping
+Teenage Hair Loss: Tips for Coping

 Teenage years are hard enough without having to deal with the added problem of teenage hair loss.
 Although hair loss is usually related to older individuals, it is actually a common problem that many teenagers face.
 Hair loss at any age can be caused by many factors from hormones, medications, to the types of products that are used on to take care of your hair.

 Underlying Causes of Teenage Hair Loss

-(Fox News health recently reported 5 common causes for hair loss in teenage girls.)
+Fox News health recently reported 5 common causes for hair loss in teenage girls:

 During the teenage years, puberty causes your hormones to go crazy and there is a specific hormone that causes hair loss.
-This hormone is dihyhrotestorone, also known as DHT.
+This hormone is dihydrotestosterone, also known as DHT.
 DHT shrinks the hair follicles which causes the hair to fall out.
 If hormones are the underlying problem, hair loss will continue until the hormones are balanced again.

 If hair is not taken care of correctly, it can become brittle and weak causing breakage or it to fall out.
 You may be using the wrong products, tools, or techniques in your hair care routine.
 Tight styles, such as braids and pony tails, cause stress on the hair and can make the hair come out in clumps, resulting in bald spots.